 - Kindergarten students who are enrolling are also required to have a vision and hearing screening in addition to updated immunization records.
 The State Street Academy Health Department will administer a screening free of charge.

-Step 4: Fill out required forms for school office.
+Step 4: Fill out the required forms for the school office.